 When Fillings Are The Best Choice

 Dental fillings are made of dental amalgam or composite resin to fill in small areas in your mouth that have decayed or been damaged.
 Fillings are less invasive than dental crowns.
 With dental crowns, a significant amount of tooth enamel is removed.
-But, with dental fillings, you preserve much of your tooth enamel as possible to fit in those areas that are damaged.
+But, with dental fillings near you, you preserve much of your tooth enamel as possible to fit in those areas that are damaged.

 - Fillings are required for decayed tooth